khimo/khimo.github.io/bli-guides/_help_drivers/bosch.md

 monitor air temperature, humidity and purity.
  2. *Climate Control*, which acts as a single setpoint thermostat.
  3. *Radiator Thermostat*, which acts as a single setpoint thermostat.
+ 4. *Smart Plug*, which acts as a general purpose IO device (GPIO) [1].
+ 5. *Light Control*, which acts as a non-dimmable dimmer [1].
+ 6. *Shutter Control*, which acts as a general purpose shutter [2].
+ 7. *Shade Control*, which acts as a shade with level [2].

+Notes:
+ 1. Smart Plugs and Light Control resources are discovered with the same addresses.
+ 2. Shutter Control and Shade Control are discovered with the same addresses.

 Available resources can be loaded from the Bosch Smart Home Controller once the connection is established.